This page was exported from Almost-Daily Diary

 If you pull it out of the box, throw on the pedals, tighten the handlebars and inflate the tires, yes, it might be just 25 minutes, and you'll end up with a K-Mart quality bike with a few nicer parts.

-But if you build it the way we (and most other competent bike shops) do, it will involve removing the tires & tubes to make sure the rimstrips in the right place and the tire & tube were correctly installed, lubricating all threaded surfaces (why they don't come this way from the factory is something I don't understand), truing the wheels laterally and inspecting them for deformities caused in shipping (happens more often than you think), making sure all bearings are properly adjusted, replace "factory" chain lube (which is often the consistency of light tar) with something that will allow it to shift better, ensure there are no kinks in brake or gear cables & housing and replace as required, and finally, the simple stuff like installing seat, pedals & handlebars.
+But if you build it the way we (and most other competent bike shops) do, it will involve removing the tires & tubes to make sure the rimstrips in the right place and the tire & tube were correctly installed, lubricating all threaded surfaces (they come "dry" from the factory ), truing the wheels laterally and inspecting them for deformities caused in shipping (happens more often than you think), making sure all bearings are properly adjusted, replace "factory" chain lube (which is often the consistency of light tar) with something that will allow it to shift better, ensure there are no kinks in brake or gear cables & housing and replace as required, and finally, the simple stuff like installing seat, pedals & handlebars.
 And then it needs to be test-ridden to settle things in, and checked again.
 And double-checked by another mechanic.
 That 25 minutes bikesdirect.com quotes just became two hours.

 And the bike still isn't fit properly to the rider.

 Besides frame size (the easiest thing to figure out, but not as important to proper fit as what follows here), you've got stem length, handlebar height, handlebar width and handlebar reach.
 Because people come in all manner of shapes and sizes, and it makes a huge, not subtle difference, getting things right.
 Bar width should approximate shoulder width.
 Stem length should be set so the rider is in a relaxed position when using the brakes.
 Forward reach should be very short for those with smaller hands.
 Drop from seat to bars is determined partly by rider flexibility.
 All this stuff comes into play when a decent shop sells a road bike.